MadhavDhatrak/Blaze4J/README.md

 ## Contributing

 Feel free to open an issue for bugs or feature requests, or submit a pull request to improve the project.
-Whether it’s fixing a typo, improving docs, or adding new features—every contribution counts!
+Whether it's fixing a typo, improving the docs, or adding new features—every contribution counts!

+For local installation, see [installation.md](installation.md)

 ## Credits